kavitarani-hub/nyc-budget-analysis-r/README.md

 # NYC Expense Budget Analysis (R Sample)

-This repository contains a sample of my work analyzing the New York City Expense Budget using R. The analysis focuses on understanding spending patterns in the FY2027 Preliminary Budget and comparing them with prior Executive and Enacted budgets.
+This repository contains a sample of my work analyzing the New York City Expense Budget using R. The analysis is based on publicly available NYC Open Data and focuses on understanding spending patterns in the FY2027 Preliminary Budget and comparing them with prior Executive and Enacted budgets.

 ## Overview